appwrite/demos-for-functions/php/add-updated-at/README.md

 - fill in the data needed and click create
 - there should be `Document ID` and `Collection ID` on the right side (we need both of this as data when triggering cloud functions )

-PS: You can add as many rules as wanted, we just need `updatedAt` key to see the cloud functions woking
+PS: You can add as many rules as wanted, we just need `updatedAt` key to see the cloud functions working

 ## 🎯 Trigger